-What is Seattle getting in Quinton Dunbar?
-A former coach says ‘a young Richard Sherman’
+What are Seahawks getting in CB Quinton Dunbar?
+‘A young Richard Sherman,’ says a former coach.

 But when Horton searches for a comparison for new Seahawk Quinton Dunbar, a player he coached last season as the defensive backs coach for Washington, Horton lands on a player who will forever be associated with his home state — former Seahawk Richard Sherman.

-It’s a comparison that’s become common since Dunbar was acquired by Seattle in a trade last week with Washington, the Seahawks giving up a 2020 fifth-round pick in return.
+It’s a comparison that’s become common since Dunbar was acquired by Seattle in a trade last week with Washington for a 2020 fifth-round pick.

-Like Sherman, he was originally a receiver in college at Florida before making the switch to corner during his first year with Washington in 2015 (Sherman moved over to defense for the final two seasons of his college career).
+Like Sherman, Dunbar was originally a receiver in college at Florida before making the switch to corner during his first year with Washington in 2015.
+(Sherman moved over to defense for the final two seasons of his college career.)

 And like Sherman, Dunbar fits the well-used NFL description of “having length’’ — Dunbar’s arms have been measured at 32-5/8-inches while Sherman’s are exactly 32 inches.
-(And if you want to take the comparison one step further, Seattle took Sherman with the 154th pick overall in the fifth round in 2011, the same round pick that the Seahawks gave up for Dunbar, 162nd overall).

 But if it’s a comparison that Horton knows also comes weighted with expectations, it’s one he makes because he thinks it’s the one that fits best.

-“To me, it would be Richard Sherman,’’ Horton said in a phone interview this week with the Seattle Times when asked to whom he would compare Dunbar.
+“To me, it would be Richard Sherman,’’ Horton said in a phone interview this week.
 “Because of the style of play, the hands, the anticipation, the (being a) former wide receiver, the competitiveness.
 Really, that’s what you are getting is a young Richard Sherman.
 And this kid is hungry.
 He wants to be good.’’

-Horton, in fact, heard from Dunbar shortly after the trade was made on Monday and said “he’s excited.
+Horton, in fact, heard from Dunbar shortly after the trade was made on Monday.
+“He’s excited.
 He is looking for a new beginning, if you will, with a very good team that has a chance to win.’’

 Dunbar didn’t have that much in Washington, where the team won as many as nine games only once in his five seasons.
 He also had let it be known he wanted a new contract — he is set to make $3.25 million in 2020 in the final year of a three-year deal signed on Jan.
 1, 2018.